nathangtg/jangular-cli/paper.md

 - Role-based access control
 - Secure session management

+This approach is influenced by the success of authentication implementations in frameworks like RedwoodJS [@redwood_auth] and Blitz.js [@blitz_framework].

 ## Docker Integration

 To simplify deployment and ensure consistency across environments, Jangular provides: